Russia is quitting the International Space Station. What happens next in the great beyond? | CBC News

 But as relations between Russia and the West become increasingly strained due to Russia's invasion of Ukraine, officials in Moscow announced on Tuesday that Russia will opt out of the ISS after 2024, and concentrate instead on building its own competing outer space infrastructure.

+On Wednesday, Russian space officials told their U.S. counterparts that Moscow now expects to remain on the ISS at least until their own outpost in orbit is built in 2028, NASA's space operations chief told Reuters.

-Analysts say they worry Russia quitting one of the last remaining vestiges of co-operation with the West will set back scientific research and potentially lead to an increased militarization of space.
+Regardless, analysts say they worry Russia leaving one of the last remaining vestiges of co-operation with the West will set back scientific research and potentially lead to an increased militarization of space.

 "There has been rumbles of this coming for a while, but it is a sad day," said Mubdi Rahman, the founder of Sidrat Research, a Toronto-based space technology firm.
 "Even before the invasion of Ukraine and all of [Russian President Vladimir] Putin's various aggressions, there has been some fragmentation happening in the space community with nations wanting to go on their own."